pterodactyl/whmcs/README.md

 Their name should be exactly what you want to overwrite.
 dedicated_ip => Will overwrite dedicated_ip if its ticked or not.
-Valid options: memory, swap, io, cpu, disk, pack_id, location_id, dedicated_ip, port_range, image, startup
+Valid options: memory, swap, io, cpu, disk, pack_id, location_id, dedicated_ip, port_range, image, startup, databases, allocations

 This also works for any name of environment variable:
 Player Slots => Will overwrite the environment variable named "Player Slots" to its value.